corda/corda/docs/source/corda-network/governance-guidelines.md

 ----------------------------------------------
 ### 3.3.1 Size
 The Board shall consist of 11 voting members (‘Directors’) in total, to allow broad representation but maintain an agile decision-making ability.
-The Participant Community and selection process shall ensure that the Board is composed of members who display diversity in geography, culture, skills, experience and perspective, and that the abilities and interests of Directors are aligned with those of Corda.
+The selection process (using the Participant Community) is intended to ensure that the Board is composed of members who display diversity in geography, culture, skills, experience and perspective, and that the abilities and interests of Directors are aligned with those of Corda.

-R3 shall have the ongoing right to appoint 2 Directors, as the firm which developed Corda and funded the initial construction of the Network.
-It represents the interests of its large and diverse alliance of financial institutions, commercial organisations, and regulatory bodies.
+R3 shall have the ongoing right to appoint two Directors, as the firm which developed Corda and funded the initial construction of the Network.
+It represents the interests of its large and diverse alliance of commercial organisations, financial institutions, and regulatory bodies.
 Similarly to the rest of the board, the Directors will have three-year terms (unless the director resigns or leaves for another reason) and can be re-appointed without limit.
 Appointment will be effective immediately.